gbmhunter/blog/content/electronics/circuit-design/debouncing/_index.md

 {{% figure src="rc-debouncing-circuit.webp" width="600px" caption="A simple RC debouncing circuit." %}}

+Schmitt behaviour is needed on the inverter otherwise the bouncing which causes the RC charging/discharging waveform to wobble could cause the inverter output to toggle back and forth, rendering the circuit useless.

 The following diagram shows how this RC debouncing circuit works:

 {{% figure src="rc-debouncing-waveforms.webp" width="900px" %}}